-Qualifying for the Gold Cup will require three timed laps and tech inspections will be done on the 3 fastest qualifiers.
+Qualifying will require three timed laps and tech inspections will be done on the 3 fastest qualifiers.

 A boat may make three attempts as time allows, but must give priority to unqualified boats or drivers.
 Qualifying will last no more than 2 hours.

-Points will be awarded for Gold Cup qualifying, but these are for season points only and will not count towards getting a boat into the final heat.
+Points will be awarded for qualifying, but these are for season points only and will not count towards getting a boat into a final heat.